BDC Hamburger Icon

 Furthermore, according to the Act, companies that obtain and store their customers’ biometric data may not sell or profit from the data in their possession.
 They must also protect the data as carefully as other sensitive and confidential information.

-Remember that biometric technology is a new field.
-As such, additional state-specific requirements and updated federal regulations may come into existence regarding business entities retaining and handling biometric data.
-You might want to hire an attorney to review the local, state and federal guidelines to ensure your business’s biometric authentication data policies comply with the law.
+Biometric technology is a new field, so additional state-specific requirements and updated federal regulations may come into existence regarding business entities retaining and handling biometric data.
+Some state-level regulations already exist: In Illinois, businesses must comply with the Illinois Biometric Information Privacy Act (BIPA) of 2008, which was amended in August 2024.
+You might want to hire an attorney to review local, state and federal guidelines to ensure your business’s biometric authentication data policies comply with the law.

 What are the costs of using biometrics?